dustinpfister/blog_posts/_posts/nodejs-filesystem-open.md

 So then there is a desire to use some other way of handling this so that I do not end up with so many nested callbacks like this.
 One way is to use promises so lets look at another example that does the same thing only promise style.

 ### 1.2 - Basic fs open example promise style

+Here now is the same example as before but now I am using the promisify method of the util module to make new methods that return a promise.
+I can now use these methods as a way to make use of the fs open method along with fs read, write, and close.

 ```js
 let fs = require('fs'),